Attraction-Repulsion clustering with applications to fairness: Diversity enhancing clustering with kernels

-But the solutions of this inequalities violate that $\tau$ is positive-semi-definite.
+which contradicts that $\tau$ is positive-semi-definite.
 Therefore, there is no kernel on the sensitive variables that we can add to the usual scalar product.
 Another possibility is to consider a multiplicative kernel, $\kappa((X_1,S_1),(X_2,S_2)) = \tau(S_1,S_2)k(X_1, X_2)$, $S_1,S_2\in\{-1,1\}$ with $\tau, k$ Mercer kernels.
 From (\ref{desig_squared_distance}) we get

-which depends on $k(X_1,X_2)$ and makes it challenging to eliminate the dependence of the particular combinations $X_1,X_2$.
+which depends on $k(X_1,X_2)$ and makes it challenging to eliminate the dependence of the combinations $X_1,X_2$.

 The previous observations show that it is difficult to think of a simple and interpretable kernel $\kappa$ that can be a simple combination of a kernel in the space of unprotected attributes and a kernel in the space of sensitive attributes.
 This seems to be caused by our desire to separate vectors that are similar in the sensitive space, which goes against our aim to use norms induced by scalar products.
-In other words a naive extension of the kernel trick to our approach to fair clustering seems to be inappropriate.
+In other words, a naive extension of the kernel trick to our approach to diversity enhancing clustering seems to be inappropriate.

 Nonetheless, the difficulty comes from a naive desire to carry out the (implicit) transformation of the attributes and the penalization of homogeneity in the protected attributes in the clusters in a single step.
-We still may obtain gains in fairness, while improving the separation of the clusters in the unprotected attributes if we embed the $X$ data into a more suitable space by virtue of some sensible kernel $\kappa$ and consider the corresponding kernel version of $\delta_l$, with $\delta_l$ as in (\ref{k_add}) to (\ref{k_local}).
+We still may obtain gains in diversity, while improving the separation of the clusters in the unprotected attributes if we embed the $X$ data into a more suitable space by virtue of some sensible kernel $\kappa$ and consider the corresponding kernel version of $\delta_l$, with $\delta_l$ as in (\ref{k_add}) to (\ref{k_local}).
 Instead of using the Euclidean norm $\|X_1-X_2\|$ we should use $d_\kappa(X_1,X_2)$.
 In the case of $\delta_1$, for instance, this would amount to consider the dissimilarity